mrinalwahal/portfolio/content/en/sponsor.md

 ---
 title: Sponsor My Work
 description: Empower me by sponsoring me.
-subtitle: If you want to empower me to continue the work I'm doing, then feel free to send me sponsorship across.
+subtitle: If you want to empower me to continue the work I'm doing, then feel free to send some sponsorship across.
 position: 8
 category: info
 ---